api3dao/vitepress-docs/docs/guides/airnode/rrp-request.md

 ### Request Parameters

-A full request using the AirnodeRrpV0.sol contract `makeFullRequest` function requires all parameters needed by the Airnode application to be passed at runtime.
+A full request using the AirnodeRrpV0.sol contract `makeFullRequest()` function requires all parameters needed by the Airnode application to be passed at runtime.
 This is in contrast to a template request that would use a template for some or all of the required parameters.
-Learn more about [Using RRP Templates](using-rrp-templates.md) guide.
+Learn more about using templates in the [Using RRP Templates](using-rrp-templates.md) guide.

-Since the `callTheAirnode` function makes a
-[full request](/reference/airnode/latest/concepts/request.md#full-request), it
-must gather the following parameters to pass on to `airnodeRrp.makeFullRequest`.
+Since the requester's `callTheAirnode()` function makes a [full request](/reference/airnode/latest/concepts/request.md#full-request), it must gather the following parameters to pass on to `airnodeRrp.makeFullRequest()`.

 - **airnode** and **endpointId**: As a pair, these uniquely identify the endpoint desired at a particular Airnode.